 If there are a multitude of stray dogs in your area, it’s always a good idea to call animal control services.
 Feral dogs can carry diseases that can easily be transmitted to other animals in the area, so having them relocated to a safe location is the best solution for everyone.

 If it’s uncertain whether or not the dogs in your neighborhood are feral or not, it’s a good idea to ask around with people in your neighborhood to find out before making the call to animal control services.

-Some fertilizers contain ingredients that naturally attract dogs, thus resulting in destroyed flower beds.
+Some fertilizers contain ingredients that naturally attract dogs, thus resulting in piles of poop on your lawn.
 Some dogs can even go so far as to ingest fertilizers if they seem tasty enough, which can place them in severe danger.

 In order to keep your yard safe, you can try changing out your fertilizer to a completely plant-based fertilizer.
 These fertilizers lack many of the common ingredients that attract dogs, which will help keep everyone happy and safe.

 6. Check the Laws in Your Area Concerning Dogs

 Many cities have strict regulations concerning dogs being off of their leashes, and owners not cleaning up after them.
 If a dog is consistently using the bathroom in your lawn and no other options seem to work, you can check the local laws in your area to see if it’s within your rights to pursue legal action.